 Plan It! classes meet weekly online through Zoom Video Conferencing once a week for two hours for 12 sessions over 15 weeks.

-Maximum class size is 12 – 15.
+Maximum class size is 15 business ideas.
 Need a minimum of six participants, who have paid their course fee, for a class to run.

 Participants will have up to ten hours to meet with their class trainer outside of class, to get personalized feedback and support in developing their business plan.